1725 South Jackson Street

 Midweek Service 6:15PM

-Sunday after Service: Women's Bible Study 11:30 am Will begin again in September.
+Sunday after Service: Women's Bible Study 11:30 am Will begin again soon.

 Friday 9:00 PM weekly prayer time